 Full and Open Competition

 With rare exceptions, procurement of goods, services, and construction will be the result of a competitive marketplace.
-When goods, services, and construction are obtained in a manner other than a competitive process, a written justification for this deviation will be provided to the Governance Committee for approval prior to goods, services, or construction procurements being awarded.
+When goods, services, and construction are obtained in a manner other than a competitive process, a written justification for this deviation will be provided to the GC for approval prior to goods, services, or construction procurements being awarded.
 The justification for non-competitive selection will be based on unique qualifications, special circumstances, or similar conditions.

 Small and Minority Businesses, Women’s Business Enterprises, and Labor Surplus Area Firms